 1. Size

-At around 36cm long, a violin’s smaller body adds to its brighter tone.
-They’re usually sized in fractions, such as 1/16, 1/8, 1/4, 1/2, and 3/4, as can be seen with this Stentor model.
+Ranging from 8″ to 14″ in back length, the violin is sized in fractions, such as 1/16, 1/8, 1/4, 1/2, and 3/4, as can be seen with the Stentor Student 2 Violin.
 A violin also has a slimmer neck.
+To find the right violin for you, read our in-depth guide to violin sizes.

-Viola sizing is slightly more fluid than a violin, with a full-sized instrument being between 39 and 41cm on average.
+Viola sizing is slightly more fluid than a violin, with standard violas ranging between 12″ and 16.5″.

 2. Strings